Relativistic Lee Model and its Resolvent Analysis

 where

 similarly for the adjoint operator.
 The adjoint operation commutes with the integration since the integral is absolutely convergent.
 One can then show that this expression is indeed a symmetric operator for real values.
-(It is still a delicate matter to prove the equivalence of all these representation, which we leave to the reader).
+(It is still a delicate matter to prove the equivalence of all these different representation-of the same formal expression-a task which we leave to the reader).
 Note that for $b=0$, if the following is true in some region: \bb ||BA^{-1}|| < 1 \ee then the conditions stated in Theorem \ref{thm: kato} are satisfied and $A+B$ is self-adjoint in that region.
 Rearranging:

 since $\tilde K(E)$ is positive, \bb ||\tilde U(E) (1+ \tilde K(E))^{-1}|| \leq ||\tilde U(E)|| \ee Recall that while searching for the bound on the ground state, we show that $||\tilde U(E)||<1$ if we choose $E<(n-1)m+\mu_p - C n\lambda^2$.
 In the same spirit, we can see that, from the estimate in the complex case, we can choose a sufficiently low value of $E$ (say less than or equal to $E_*$) on the real axis to make the above norm less than $1$.
 Then, $||BA^{-1}y|| \leq a$ where $a<1$ and by the theorem statement, $A+B= \Phi(E)$ is self-adjoint at least in some region where $E\leq E_*$.